(formerly Children’s Opera Workshop/CHOW).

 El¬†Paso¬†Opera’s¬†focus on education and outreach brings home global perspective and new opportunities through its groundbreaking Children‚Äôs¬†Opera¬†Workshop program.

 Now YoungStars, the program launched in January 2014 in¬†El¬†Paso¬†with a group of 32 students.
-Participants come from the Border’s¬†diverse socio-economic backgrounds, including the Segundo Barrio and Ciudad¬†Ju√°rez.¬†This three-week, after-school and weekend youth program focuses on the creative choices of the middle and high school students and culminates in an original 40- to 50-minute¬†operacomposed, written, and directed by the student participants.
-Students from across the region auditioned through their schools to receive a position in this program.
+Participants come from the Border’s¬†diverse socio-economic backgrounds, including the Segundo Barrio and Ciudad¬†Ju√°rez.¬†This four-week, after-school and weekend program focuses on the creative choices of the middle and high school students and culminates in an original 40- to 50-minute¬†opera composed, written, and directed by the student participants.
+Program fee is $250.
+Full and Partial Scholarships are awarded on a needs basis, Scholarship applications are available through the El Paso Opera Office.

 CHOW’s premiere was January 25, 2014, with an original production called The Time of My Life.